A History of UK Wiring Regulations: IEE to BS 7671

 The pattern of regulatory evolution shows no sign of slowing.
 The growth of smart home technology, battery storage, vehicle-to-grid (V2G) systems, heat pumps, and distributed energy generation will continue to drive changes in the wiring regulations.
 The IET has indicated that the 19th Edition is in development, though no publication date has been confirmed.

 For practising electricians, the key takeaway from this history is that the regulations have always evolved in response to real-world needs, and they will continue to do so.
 Keeping your qualifications current is not just a compliance requirement — it ensures you can work safely and competently with the technologies that are transforming the electrical industry.
+The history of City & Guilds qualifications mirrors this evolution.

 Working on Older Installations